srdjan/mono-jsx/README.md

 }
 ```

+> [!NOTE]
-Note, the event handler would never be called in server-side.
+> the event handler would never be called in server-side.
 Instead it will be serialized to a string and sent to the client-side. **This means you should NOT use any server-side variables or functions in the event handler.**

 ```jsx
 function Button() {